opentargets/ot-ui-apps/packages/ui/src/components/GenTrack/README.md

 - Highlight datum that tooltip is hovering on?
 Possibly tough since store this in a context where as should store manually for Pixi to see?

 #### Bugs/Issues

+- Circle sprites are jagged - particulalry at low zoom.
+I have tried various suggested fixes for when getting texture from graphics object.
+Alternative that have used previously is to get the texture from an image instead.

 - Is the initial width of the inner tracks canvas sometimes too narrow? - then coorects after first interaction with zoom window?